What is the Goodyear Retiree Health Care Trust?

 What do the insurance carriers do?

-The insurance carriers (Highmark, CVS Caremark and Delta Dental) are the health plan claims administrators.
+The insurance carriers (Highmark, Freedom Blue, CVS Caremark and Delta Dental) are the health plan claims administrators.
 In addition to processing and paying claims in accordance with the provisions on the benefit plan, the insurance carriers provide identification cards, provide customer service to members and medical professionals, and review and make initial determinations on appeals of benefit denials.

 What does the Trust Administration Office do?